Adding JAX, Numba and Pytorch support for Ops#

 z[0] = np.cumprod(x, axis=self.axis)

-Step 3: Register the function with the jax_funcify dispatcher#
+Step 3: Register the function with the respective dispatcher#

-With the PyTensor Op replicated in JAX, we’ll need to register the function with the PyTensor JAX Linker.
+With the PyTensor Op replicated, we’ll need to register the function with the backends Linker.
 This is done through the use of singledispatch.
 If you don’t know how singledispatch works, see the Python documentation.

-The relevant dispatch functions created by singledispatch are pytensor.link.numba.dispatch.numba_funcify() and pytensor.link.jax.dispatch.jax_funcify().
+The relevant dispatch functions created by singledispatch are pytensor.link.numba.dispatch.numba_funcify(), pytensor.link.jax.dispatch.jax_funcify() and pytensor.link.pytorch.dispatch.pytorch_funcify().

 Here’s an example for the CumOpOp: